-Positive handling is the positive application of force with the intention of protecting the child from harming himself or others or seriously damaging property.
+Safer handling is the safe application of force with the intention of protecting the child from harming himself or others or seriously damaging property.

-2:2 General Policy Aims
+General Policy Aims

-Staff at St Augustine's Primary School recognise that the use of reasonable force is onlyone of the last in a range of strategies available to secure pupil safety / wellbeing and also to maintain good order and discipline.
+Staff at St. Augustine's Catholic Primary School recognise that the use of reasonable force is only one of the last in a range of strategies available to secure pupil safety / well-being and to maintain good order and discipline.
 Our policy on positive handling should therefore be read in conjunction with our Behaviour and Child Protection policies.

-2:3 Specific Aims of the Positive Handling Policy
+Specific Aims of the Safer Handling Policy

-- To protect every person in the school community from harm. - To protect all pupils against any form of physical intervention which is unnecessary, inappropriate, excessive or harmful. - To provide adequate information and training for staff so that they are clear as towhat constitutes appropriate behaviour and to deal effectively with violent or potentially violent situations.
+- To protect every person in the school community from harm. - To protect all pupils against any form of physical intervention which is unnecessary, inappropriate, excessive or harmful. - To provide adequate information and training for staff so that they are clear as to what constitutes appropriate behaviour and to deal effectively with violent or potentially violent situations.